Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-FactoryStorage/docs/README.md

 }
 ```

-- `payoutToken`: The payout token address associated with the bond
+- `payoutToken`: The payout token address associated with the bond, token paid for principal
-- `principleToken`: The principal token address associated with the bond
+- `principalToken`: The principal inflow token address associated with the bond
 - `customTreasury`: The custom treasury associated with the bond
 - `customBond`: The custom bond address
 - `initialOwner`: The initial owner of the bond